GoogleCloudPlatform/gifinator/README.md

 First create a Kubernetes cluster and make sure `kubectl` is installed and configured to talk to it.

+Configure the files in the `k8s` directory as appropriate.
+Mainly this will mean adjusting the value of the `GOOGLE_PROJECT_ID` and `GCS_BUCKET_NAME` to something appropriate for your usage.

 To deploy the three services, and Redis, to the cluster for the first time, run:
 ```bash